-We have got this problem covered as we are going to provide you with a detailed review along with a detailed comparison of the Razer DeathAdder Elite Vs. Chroma.
-Making a wise choice would then become fairly easy for you.
+We have got this problem covered as we are going to provide you with a detailed review of both the mice.

 The Razer DeathAdder Chroma is probably the best mouse you will ever hold in your hand.
 This is so because a lot of attention has been paid towards the comfort of the customer.

 There are textures on the right and left side are rubberized.
 Even the left handed people have been taken care of as Razer has made a left handed variant of the DeathAdder Chroma.
 The difference would be that the buttons would be reversed for the ease of use for the ten percent of the people who are left handed.

 There are a total of five buttons on this gaming mouse.
 This is an expected count keeping in mind that the buttons would help you to set different fucntions of the game.

 The five buttons are- the left button, right button, middle button which also serves the purpose of a scroll and two thumb buttons on the side.